Life is busy. Between our jobs, hobbies, work, and shuttling kids—it’s easy to stay so busy that we miss intentionally caring for our marriages.

 Don’t let any of these questions create pressure.

-There’s not a right or a wrong way to do this.
+There’s not right or wrong way to do this.

 What works for your marriage is what matters.
 Remember, the purpose of the challenge is to encourage communication together.
 Sometimes it’s hard work.
 But it’s always worth it.